 19. Curse-Rotted Greatwood

-This living tree is yet another gimmick boss, but he posed a challenge for me.
+This living tree is yet another gimmick boss in Dark Souls 3, but he posed a challenge for me.
 The hardest parts are the constantly spawning hollows in the first phase and his grabbing hand in the second phase.

-He is optional, so you could skip it and still finish the game.
-I wouldn’t recommend that, though, because you’ll miss out on a unique fight that can even give experienced players a decent challenge.
+He is optional, so you could skip it and finish the game.
+I wouldn’t recommend that because you’ll miss out on a unique fight that can even give experienced players a decent challenge.